aleksandrresetnikov/fastLPI-decompile-tool/README.md

 For example :
 The jd-cli decompiler has an outputZipFile command that takes the value of the output zip path, and in the dictionary this command will be given as "-oz".

+## Additionally.
+I started developing a java source code analyzer to determine which packages, classes, methods are in the library.